microsoft/semantic-kernel/docs/decisions/0045-function-call-behavior.md

 ## Context and Problem Statement

 Today, every AI connector in SK that supports function calling has its own implementation of tool call behavior model classes.
 These classes are used to configure the way connectors advertise and invoke functions.
-For example, the behavior classes can describe which functions should be advertised to LLM by a connector, whether the functions should be called automatically by the connector, or if the connector caller will invoke them himself manually, etc.
+For example, the behavior classes can describe which functions should be advertised to LLM by a connector, whether the functions should be called automatically by the connector, or if the connector caller will invoke them manually, etc.

 All the tool call behavior classes are the same in terms of describing the desired function call behavior.
 However, the classes have a mapping functionality to map the function call behavior to the connector-specific model classes, and that's what makes the function calling classes non-reusable between connectors.
 For example, [the constructor of the ToolCallBehavior class](https://github.com/microsoft/semantic-kernel/blob/0c40031eb917bbf46c9af97897051f45e4084986/dotnet/src/Connectors/Connectors.OpenAI/ToolCallBehavior.cs#L165) references the [OpenAIFunction](https://github.com/microsoft/semantic-kernel/blob/main/dotnet/src/Connectors/Connectors.OpenAI/AzureSdk/OpenAIFunction.cs) class that lives in the `Microsoft.SemanticKernel.Connectors.OpenAI` namespace declared in the `Connectors.OpenAI` project.
 The classes can't be reused by, let's say, the Mistral AI connector without introducing an explicit project dependency from the `Connectors.Mistral` project to the `Connectors.OpenAI` project, a dependency we definitely don't want to have.